 Think about your current style and how you want to update your look.
 What are your goals?
 Review your favorite pieces and the items you love to wear every day.
-Also consider the challenges you have when getting dressed each morning and the parts of your body you like the best.
-Think about your lifestyle, your needs at home, and the items you wear in your professional setting.
+Also consider the challenges you have when getting dressed each morning.
+What are your pain points?
+Think about your lifestyle, your needs at home, and the items you wear in more professional settings.
 It's good to have an idea of clothing budget as well.

-Before a closet consult, it's helpful if you to purge the things you don't want or you don't like -- if you're unsure, then you can put your to-be-donated clothes aside and we can look through them during our session.
-Also, it's nice for me to know what you chose to wear on the regular, so I like to see some of your go-to outfits.
+Before a closet consult, it's helpful if you to purge the things you don't want or you don't like.
+If you're unsure, then you can put your to-be-donated clothes aside and we can look through them during our session.
+Also, it's nice for me to know what you chose to wear regularly, so I like to see some of your go-to outfits.
 Some clients have found it helpful to lay things out before I get there to remind them what they want to discuss.
 Additionally, I like to focus on items that you have (and still like) but don't know what to wear with it.
-We'll also make a list of things you can buy -- either during our shopping session or on your own -- to round out what you already have.
+We'll also create a list of things you can buy -- either during our shopping session or on your own -- to round out what you already have.

-For the actual shopping date, I typically pull clothes for about an hour before you arrive.
-If you are interested in thrift shopping, I usually ask clients to wear a black tank top and black leggings so that you can try on clothes over that outfit and we can use the fitting rooms sparingly.
+During the shopping session, I will pull clothes for about an hour before you arrive.
+Because we will be thrift shopping, I ask clients to wear a black tank top and black leggings or bike shorts so that you can try on clothes over the top and we can use the fitting rooms sparingly.
 This technique saves time and it's more fun!
 Plus, the fitting rooms usually have a low item limit and well as a one-person-per-room rule.
 Since we usually have a lot to try on, we want to be efficient and I want to be able to style you while we work!

-For all shopping sessions, I like for clients to bring reusable bags for their purchases along with bottled water for the trying-on process.
-It helps to have eaten a hearty meal before our session(s) as well.
+For all shopping sessions, I ask that clients to bring reusable bags for their purchases along with bottled water.
+It also helps to eat a good meal before our session(s) as well.

 I will invoice you via PayPal after our session(s).

-Of course!
-I love shopping, so we're the perfect team!
-In fact, I can make it really easy for you: You literally just have to show up, put on clothing, and decide what you like (and be honest about what you don't).
+Yes!
+I love shopping, so we're the perfect team.
+In fact, I make it really easy for you: You literally just have to show up, put on clothing, and decide what you like (and be honest about what you don't).
 I will put you at ease and we can figure out what might be most helpful.
 Perhaps you just need someone to reaffirm what you already know looks good.
-Maybe you are self-conscious about your current shape and it would help to have an expert to pick out items that highlight your best assets.
-It's also possible that you need the positive momentum and support of another person during your shopping experiences.
+Maybe you want to feel re-inspired by clothing and need some creative collaboration to do so.
 Or maybe you just need someone to shop for you!
 I can do that too!
 Let's brainstorm together.
 (Check out my Yelp reviews for how other people found the experience!)

 My job is to understand how you want to look and feel -- and then make it happen.
-I strive to make you feel like a better version of yourself.
+I strive to make you feel like a more fully-expressed version of yourself.
 I see my role as someone who presents options on how you can look, feel, dress...and then you get to choose what you want!
 Because of this philosophy, I will likely push you outside of your comfort zone.
 In the same vein, I do not see myself as the expert on your style or your life.
-I will definitely have suggestions -- and you can certainly nix those suggestions if you don't feel like they fit your overall goals or style!
-This is flexible process and I'm here to provide what you need.
-During our initial consultation, we'll discuss your lifestyle, the clothes that you already own, the items that you think you might need, and so on.
-We'll also talk about where you typically shop and what you usually purchase as well as any obstacles that you think you have regarding style, shopping, or creating outfits for yourself.
-All of these steps should lead us in the right direction.
+I will definitely have suggestions -- and you can completely ignore those suggestions if you don't feel like they fit your overall goals or style.
+This process is flexible and supportive, and I'm here to provide what you need.
+During the closet consult (or via email exchange), we can discuss your lifestyle, the clothes that you already own, the items that you think you might need, and so on.
+We'll also talk about where you typically shop and what you usually purchase as well as any obstacles that you have regarding style, shopping, or creating outfits.
+All of these steps always lead us in the right direction.